 Mr. Ronald L. Hassler, age 80 years, of Jefferson City, Mo., passed away Saturday, January 12, 2019 at home surrounded by his family.

-To send flowers in memory of Ronald L. Hassler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ronald L. Hassler, please visit our Heartfelt Sympathies Store.

 Ron was born February 1, 1938 in Cooperhill, Mo. a son of Basil and Nancy (Branson) Hassler.